karanmrn/karanmrn/README.md

 - 📫 How to reach me **karanmanoharann@gmail.com**

 - ⚡ Fun fact **I love F1 and going to raves**
+- 🧑🏻‍🏫 Learning

+      Exploring Modern Data Stack (dbt, Airbyte, Databricks)

+      Azure Cloud and GCP(Already worked with AWS )

+      How to build efficient and better models

 <h3 align="left">Connect with me:</h3>
 <p align="left">